ritwikshn/go-karona-go/README.md

 <br>
 Before you start - You will be notified on Telegram, so make sure you have the Telegram app on atleast one - your mobile or desktop.
+<br><br>

-Steps -
+## Steps

-1. Download the executable file 'GoKaronaGo_linux' from the repostiory and save it in a suitable directory on your computer.
+1. Download the executable file 'GoKaronaGo_linux' from the repository and save it in a suitable directory on your computer.
 2. cd to the directory and with it as the present working directory, execute -

 ```